-Indeed, the Crusades and their memory undoubtedly influenced the thesaurus of myths, symbols, and goals of medieval Christendom.
-The Kingdom of Navarre presents in this regard an historiographical challenge since there were scarcely any traces of narrative references to the Crusades, either in the political, military, and/or ideological spheres.
+Indeed, the Crusades and their memory undoubtedly influenced the lexicon of myths, symbols, and goals of medieval Christendom.
+The Kingdom of Navarre presents an historiographical challenge in this regard, as it holds so few traces of narrative references to the Crusades in either the political, military, or ideological spheres.
 This absence is the most surprising since two of its monarchs, the Counts of Champagne Theobald I and II, actively participated in the Crusader campaigns during 1239–1241 and 1270, respectively.
-Julia Pavón Benito [8] analyses key texts and their divergent perspective to the welcoming impact of the Crusades in other areas of Christendom.
+Julia Pavón Benito [8] analyses key texts and their divergent perspectives on the impact of the Crusades in other areas of Christendom.

-The last section is devoted to the interactions between Christians and Muslims in the Crusader Period, with special emphasis on the Muslim approach to the Crusaders, their achievements and failures.
+The last section is devoted to the interactions between Christians and Muslims in the Crusader Period, with special emphasis on Muslim attitudes to the Crusaders, their achievements, and their failures.
 Sebastian Garnier [9] studies Saint Louis’s Crusade against Tunis (1270) and its threat to the Hafsid regime, as viewed by the contemporaries.
-Thus, the Hafsid thurifers tended to minimize the sultan’s impotency, while others, e.g., the Mamluks, sometimes harshly criticized it.
-The courtiers, on the other hand, resorted to poetry and satirized “al-Franṣīṣ” for their setback in the Seventh Crusade (1248–1254).
-They further mocked Louis IX in famous epigrams, while the Literati of the Restoration (ca 1370–1488) strove to portray al-Mustanṣir as a model king for the First Golden Age (until 1277) in a long series of sovereigns that stretched over more than two centuries.
+The acolytes of the Hafsid sultans tended to downplay the impotence of their ineffectual sovereigns, while others, especially the Mamluks, did not spare the regime harsh criticism.
+The courtiers, on the other hand, resorted to poetry, satirizing “al-Franṣīṣ” following their setback in the Seventh Crusade (1248–1254), and mocking Louis IX in famous epigrams.
+At the same time, the Literati of the Restoration (ca 1370–1488) strove to portray al-Mustanṣir as a model king in a long series of sovereigns of the First Golden Age (until 1277) that extended over more than two centuries.

-Although the militant jihād remains one of the most popular topics in modern Islamic studies, most of the works focus on ideologies and actions, leaving out the popular perception of this phenomenon.
-Oleg Sokolov [10] examines Arabic folk epics inspired by the Crusades, and shows that the protagonists were presented as holy warriors, i.e., mujāhidūn.
-As such, their key attributes were their faith strength, revealed once and again in their unlimited fight against the infidels, as well as their readiness for martyrdom on the path of jihād and, the well-deserved divine support.
-The epics’ widespread jihād and their anti-Frankish rhetoric turns them into a valuable source for the study of the Crusades memory in Medieval Arab culture.
+Although the militant jihād remains one of the most popular topics in modern Islamic studies, most of the works focus on ideologies and actions, omitting the popular perception of this phenomenon.
+Oleg Sokolov [10] examines Arabic folk epics inspired by the Crusades and shows that the protagonists were presented as mujāhidūn—holy warriors.
+These warriors were bolstered by an unshakeable faith in the divine sanction of their cause, demonstrated over and over again in their relentless resistance to the infidel incursion, and by their readiness to embrace martyrdom in the course of jihad.
+The frequent references to jihād in the epics, along with their anti-Frankish rhetoric, render them a valuable source for the study of the memory of the Crusades in Medieval Arab culture.

-Nicholas Coureas [11] scrutinizes another aspect of the relationship between Christian and Muslims in the Latin East, mainly, the exchange of gifts.
-Either between the Lusignan kings of Cyprus and the sultans of Mamluk Egypt and Syria, the Lusignan kings and the Turkish emirs of Anatolia, and the Venetian rulers of Cyprus and the Mamluk sultans, the gifts’ exchange reveals important facets of the dialogue between the belligerent sides.
-The very fact that many of these exchanges took place during times of war, sometimes during the prelude to hostilities and sometimes immediately after their end, and/or within a diplomatic setting, hints at the need to complement written and/or oral messages with a more personal, touching gesture.
+Nicholas Coureas [11] scrutinizes another aspect of the relationship between Christians and Muslims in the Latin East, mainly in the form of the exchange of gifts—between the Lusignan kings of Cyprus and the sultans of Mamluk Egypt and Syria, the Lusignan kings and the Turkish emirs of Anatolia, and the Venetian rulers of Cyprus and the Mamluk sultans.
+This diplomatic device of gift-giving offers important insights into the dialogue between the belligerent sides.
+These exchanges took place during different times during war, sometimes as a prelude to hostilities, and sometimes immediately after their cessation or within a diplomatic setting, and were often complemented with written or oral messages expressing touching personal or affectionate sentiments.

-The various articles of this collection thus compliment our knowledge of the Crusades from the different, wide perspectives provided by communication, culture, and religion.
-From the very core of the Crusades – the papal curia and its legates – to the peripheral areas of Christendom -- either in the Iberian Peninsula and/or the Balkans -- the Crusades, their many myths, values and symbols provided the basis for these stimulating articles.
+The various articles in this collection thus complement our knowledge of the Crusades from the diverse perspectives provided by communication, culture, and religion.
+From the very core of the Crusades—the papal curia and its legates—to the peripheral areas of Christendom—the Iberian Peninsula and the Balkans—the Crusades, and their many myths, values, and symbols provide the basis for these stimulating articles.